 Official email lists are one of the primary communication channels between MBA program staff and faculty and MBA students.
 The MBA program uses certain email lists for official announcements.
 Other lists are available for broader communications.
 Students are required to read emails sent from the official lists, and students are assumed to have knowledge of the content of official newsletters and announcements.
 If you fail to read key email notices, you may miss essential deadlines or other program obligations or events.
 Students may choose to remove themselves from unofficial email lists.
-See additional details on email lists here.
+See additional details on email lists <a href="https://example.com/here-channels-between-mail-lists-between-mail-lists-channels-between-mail-lists-between-mail-li